 Consideration will be given to work practices that may cause immediate danger to the life and health (IDLH) of any person present at the worksite.
-The disregard of safety in these situations will result in dismissal from the worksite.
+The disregard of safety in these situations will immediately result in immediate and permanent dismissal from the worksite.
 Violations considered IDLH include, but are not limited to, violations of the following programs: